MarcinPasynczuk/Hospitoolity/README.md

 # Hospitoolity - Repository for Alpha Version

-This repository contains the alpha version of **Hospitoolity**, a data management app for the hospitality industry.
-The live alpha version is accessible at [www.hospitoolity.com](http://www.hospitoolity.com).
-The app empowers restaurants, hotels, and catering businesses to effectively manage HACCP (Hazard Analysis and Critical Control Points) plans, enhancing food safety and regulatory compliance within the UK.
+This repository contains the alpha version of **Hospitoolity**, a data management app designed for the hospitality industry.
+The current completed version is accessible at [www.hospitoolity.com](http://www.hospitoolity.com).
+This repository serves as a foundational template, capturing the initial concept and vision that guided the creation of **Hospitoolity**.
+It showcases the app’s evolution from a preliminary idea into a functional, real-world tool—now supporting restaurants, hotels, and catering businesses in managing HACCP (Hazard Analysis and Critical Control Points) plans more effectively, enhancing food safety, and ensuring regulatory compliance across the UK.

+This early-stage outline illustrates the thought process behind **Hospitoolity** and reflects how that vision transformed into a working startup, now serving as a vital tool in the hospitality sector.

 ## Overview